The archive

 The deworming bet

-Deworming is one of the most controversial recommendations in effective giving.
-The original study is spectacular.
-The replication debate is fierce.
-The cost is so low it might not matter.
+Deworming is one of the most controversial calls in effective giving.
+The original study is spectacular, the replication debate fierce, the cost tiny.

 25 April 2026 · 7 min read